 49. Plum and Blueberry Textured Long Hair with Bangs

 One of the best ways to show intricate color jobs is on a long haircut with bangs.
-The rich plum with hints of blueberry throughout echoes throughout her hair from her lightweight fringe through the barrel-curled lengths.
+The rich plum hair color with hints of blueberry throughout echoes throughout her hair from her lightweight fringe through the barrel-curled lengths.

 50. Long and Flowing Hairstyle with Fringe

 Long bangs that are easy to brush out of your face are a desire for many, and as they grow out you get what you want!
 Here her crescent bangs have easily maintained their shape and can be center split and brushed to the sides.

 51. Short Chopped Copper Bangs on Long Hair

 Long copper hair and short matching color bangs are a smooth and cool look that is perfect for a girl with glasses.
 Many fringe styles can interfere with shade or glasses, and simultaneously mess up your hair and your glasses or get caught in the temples!

 52. Long Hair with Side-Swept Bangs

 The cheekbone-kissing length of these side-swept bangs is very flattering.
 There are many different ways that side-swept bangs can be worn and still look good and as they grow out it will continue to impress.

 Baby bangs are for the brave, as they require a lot of maintenance but are a cute and interesting look.
 The face-framing quality of a bang is still there without so much of your face being hidden.